Geir Hoff

-Geir Hoff (born 14 February 1965 in Bergen, Norway) is a Norwegian retired ice hockey player.
+Geir Hoff (born 14 February 1965) is a Norwegian former professional ice hockey player.
+A three times Olympian, he won five national titles with his clubs, and was awarded Gullpucken in 1991.

+Life and career

-Hoff began his career in Sweden for Västra Frölunda before spending two seasons at Michigan State University.
+Born in Bergen on 14 February 1965, Hoff began his career in Sweden with Västra Frölunda before spending two seasons at Michigan State University.
 Hoff then played in the Norwegian Elitserien for Vålerenga Ishockey, Furuset Ishockey, Lillehammer IK and the Spektrum Flyers between 1987 and 1995 before returning to Vålerenga for a second spell, eventually retiring in 1999.